 - Absent Aliens: Justified: the only other known alien civilization - the Lyrans - have been destroyed millenia ago when their home star went supernova.
 However, protagonists speculate that living machines of Regis III might have descended from some kind of autonomous robots crewing a crashed Lyran colony ship.

 - Cool Starship: The Invincible is capable of interstellar travel, generating protective forcefields able to withstand a close nuclear detonation, and can return it in kind.
 The fact that equally powerful Condor had met its end on Regis III is not lost to the crew.

 - Deflector Shields: Of disintegrator variety, employed by both humans and "the clouds", for various purposes and to various degrees of success.
 Come in all sizes: from kilometer-wide starship shield, to man-portable variants.
 A plot-important flaw is that they cannot be shaped arbitrarily... and don't shield from electromagnetic radiation.

 - Desolation Shot: The Condor, once it's found, looks like "it's been attacked by a horde of mad monkeys", with tools, book and personal belongings laying all over the ship and surrounding area.
 Not to mention all the dead bodies.

 - Enmity with an Object: Rohan at one point explicitly compares plans to destroy the resident Microbot Swarm to Xerxes whipping the ocean.

-- Foreshadowing: During an expedition to the ocean shore, protagonists manage to catch a native fish.
-It turns out to have some kind of bilogical magnetic sensor, which causes confusion as to why would it need this sense.
+- Foreshadowing: During an expedition to the ocean shore, the protagonists manage to catch a native fish.
+It turns out to have some kind of biological magnetic sensor, which causes confusion as to why would it need this sense.

 - Hover Tank: The Cyclops, the mightiest vehicle in the arsenal of the Invincible.
 "The clouds" never manage to put a dent in its armor, but its control computer is another matter...

 - In the End, You Are on Your Own: A variation.
-Rohan has to scout the area where one of the previous expeditions was lost, to find out what happened to the lost crewmembers.
+Rohan has to scout the area where one of the previous expeditions was lost, to find out what happened to the crewmembers.
 He has to do it alone, mostly on foot, since bringing in vehicles would attract unwanted attention.